 When we utterly understand things as they really are, our perception of “self” disappears which allows us to stop clinging to attachments and delusions (which stop us from realizing Nirvana, our true state).
 You are still “you”, but now you realize that the “you” you thought of before, is nothing but an illusion.

 There is a reason the Buddha and other monastics who achieved enlightenment are always smiling…they have transcended this idea of “self”, and that is truly liberating!

 - Featured Image: CC0 photo by sasint on Pixabay

 - Recommended Books: What the Buddha Taught by Walpola Rahula and The Heart of the Buddha’s Teachings by Ven.
 Thich Nhat Hanh

 - Further Reading: The Buddhist Teachings of Self and No-Self by Barbara O’Brien, Do Buddhists Believe in a Soul by Lions Roar, Does Nonself Contradict Rebirth by Lions Roar, Ask the Teachers: “If there is no self, who is it that keeps getting reincarnated?” by Lions Roar, Beyond No Self by The Dalai Lama

-- ¹ It is often believed that “Alaya-Vijnana” (storehouse of consciousness) is a Mahayana Buddhism concept and does not exists in Theravada Buddhism.
+- ¹ It is often believed that “Alaya-Vijnana” (storehouse of consciousness) is a Mahayana Buddhism concept and does not exist in Theravada Buddhism.
 However, renowned Buddhist scholar, author, and monastic Ven.
-Dr. Walpola Rahula explained that this is not the case (click here for exclusive article by Walpola Rahula available on this website by permission)
+Dr. Walpola Rahula explained that this is not the case (click here for an exclusive article by Walpola Rahula available on this website by permission)